A responsive website with information about all outdoor screenings in the Greater LA area

 Hosted remote user interviews with 5 participants and asked them a series of open-ended questions which tied back to my research goals.

 Created an affinity map to help uncover themes from this data.

-Created a feature in-depth analysis to understand industry standards and learn about what features users may expect.
+Created a feature in-depth analysis to understand industry standards and uncover features users may expect.

-Conducted usability tests on Lo-Fi and Hi-Fi wireframes to test my flow and to uncover unexpected pain points.
+Conducted usability tests on Lo-Fi and Hi-Fi wireframes to test the proposed flow and to uncover pain points.

 Market Research + Competitive Analysis:

 "DRIVE-INS ARE SUCH A FUN THROWBACK!"

 This quote from my user interviews would prove later to be instrumental in influencing my UI design decisions